Diarchy: Andorra

 Andorra is a parliamentary co-principality.
 Its princes are (ex officio) the French president and the bishop of Urgell in Catalonia, Spain.
 Since 1962, the French president has been elected by universal suffrage within France.
 The bishop of the diocese of Urgell is appointed by the Roman Catholic pope.

 Eswatini

-The monarchy of Eswatini is traditionally headed by a male and a female monarch, the Ngwenyama (King, lit. 'lion') and the Ndlovukati (lit. 'she-elephant', usually the mother of the reigning iNgwenyama) respectively.
+The monarchy of Eswatini is traditionally headed by a male and a female monarch, the Ngwenyama (King, lit. 'lion') and the Ndlovukati (lit. 'she-elephant', usually the mother of the reigning Ngwenyama) respectively.
 In practice, the Ngwenyama effectively holds power as the executive and administrative head of state; the Ndlovukati's role is spiritual and more symbolic but may act as queen regent in the absence of a king.
 The functions of both the Ngwenyama and Ndlovukati are established in the constitution in accordance with tradition.